KinexDev/Luna/README.md

 - Support for multiple scripts (using require function)
 - Extras for standard libraries, System commands (using system function) + File handelling
 - Globals for handling different OS's (`platform` returns `windows`, `linux` or `apple`)
+- Bytecode Compilation

+# Coming soon
+- Building into self-contained executables (in the works, currently unfinished)
 - Cross platform (untested on linux and apple devices since i don't have the time)
-- Bytecode Compilation
-- Building into self-contained executables (in the works)

-more coming soon!

 # Dynamic Library Linking
 To make a dynamic library for luauRuntime, refer to this [example](https://github.com/KinexDev/LuauRuntime-LibExample), it has an example function called CustomPrint, this is compiled to `example.dll`.